 New York, NY, US

-Byron Alden Brooks (1845 - 1911), one of the more celebrated inventors of typewriters, a central figure in the development of the Brooks, People's, National and Travis, as well as the 1878 shift-key that was first implemented on Remington's No.2 model, also invented the Crown featured here.
+Byron Alden Brooks (1845 - 1911), one of the more celebrated inventors of early typewriters.
+Not only did he invent the Crown, but he was a central figure in the development of the Brooks, People's, National and Travis typewriters.
+He also invented the shift key which was first implemented on Remington's No.2 model.
 For the first of the two Crown models, the one with the boxier frame, Brooks was awarded U.S. patent no.389,095 on March 6, 1888.
 Though, it should be noted that Brooks began working on it as early as May 16, 1881, as evident by the application date of U.S. patent no.272,023 for the Crown's typewheel.

 The National Meter Co. of 252 Broadway in New York City handled all of the marketing and manufacturing for both models.
 The No.1 was first advertised as early as October of 1888 which was when the ad below dates to.
 The No.2 was advertised as early as November of 1891 according to an ad I found in The Phonographic World.
 The last ad I found for the Crown was dated to April of 1892.
 Lastly, according to The American Typewriter Market of January, 1895, the Crown was already off the market prior to them.
 I surmise that the typewriter was actually off the market as early as 1893.
 I am aware that every other prior write-up dated the Crown to first having been produced sometime in 1894.
 I believe this was erroneous information that was simply repeated unchecked since it was first published in an October, 1923 issue of Typewriter Topics.

 Other than the typewriters I've mentioned in the beginning, Byron Alden Brooks patented many other inventions, both major and minor and both within and without the typewriter industry.
 His lasting legacy, though, was one of his first: the shift-key needed for toggling between upper- and lowercase characters.
 His 140+ year old innovation is still with us today on most of our modern keyboards, and, yes, it was applied to both Crown models as well.